-St. Philomena School admits students of any race, sex, sexual orientation, color, national and ethnic origin, age, and handicap to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, sex, color, national and ethnic origin, age or handicap in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.
+School admits students of any race, sex, sexual orientation, faith traditions, color, national and ethnic origin, and disability to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, sex, sexual orientation, color, national and ethnic origin, age or disability in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.

-Although we do not discriminate on the basis of race, color, national or ethnic origin, it remains our primary purpose to serve Catholic members of the parish.
+Although we do not discriminate on the basis of race, sex, sexual orientation, color, national or ethnic origin, it remains our primary purpose and mission to serve Catholic members of the parish.
 Under some circumstances, medically justifiable limitations may be placed on the admission/retention of students with infectious diseases and/or life threatening illnesses.
-Likewise, limitations may be placed on the admission/retention of students with debilitating learning and/or behavioral conditions that impede the learning environment.
+Likewise, limitations may be placed on the admission/retention of students whose needs the school is unable to meet.
 Decisions regarding admission/retention of these students is decided on a case-by-case basis by the principal or his/her designee.